wconrad/ftpd/README.md

 drivers, refactoring, and the removal of bits of the Databill source tree which are temporarily included.

+== LIMITATIONS

+TLS is only supported in passive mode, not active.
+Either the FTPS client used by the test doesn't work in active mode, or this server doesn't work in FTPS active mode (or both).

 == WHOAMI

 Wayne Conrad <wconrad@yagni.com>